aschoepe/ooxml/doc/ooxml-docx.md

 : Appends *text* as paragraph to the content of the document.
 If the *-style* option is given, the referenced style will be used.
-The other options may loccaly overwrite a style stetting or add more properties.
+The other options may locally overwrite a style stetting or add more properties.
 See [PARAGRAPH OPTIONS](#paragraph) and [CHARACTER OPTIONS](#character) for the valid options and the type of their argument.